srepac/packages/backup-restore-configs.md

 **BACKUP**

 Backup your PiKVM configs using backup-pikvm script (https://github.com/srepac/packages/blob/master/backup-pikvm) into /usr/local/bin/ on the PiKVM.
-The backup location example is in /mnt/DROPBOX/KVM-Backups which is an NFS share.
-The backup tar file location will be at /var/lib/kvmd/msd/backups dir.
+The default backup tar file location will be at /var/lib/kvmd/msd/backups/.
+The external location I copied the tar file to is in /mnt/DROPBOX/KVM-Backups which is an NFS share.

 ```
 backup-pikvm